hpsee/discourse-rankings/README.md

  - data is saved to file (yaml)

 That's it!
 If you want to customize this functionality, feel free to edit the script.
+See the example plot of the group counts at [https://hpsee.github.io/discourse-rankings/](https://hpsee.github.io/discourse-rankings/).

 ## Setup